 Spoiled Dog Winery is located on scenic Whidbey Island.
+Why Whidbey?
 Whidbey Island's unique maritime climate makes it an ideal location for growing Pinot Noir grapes.

 This varietal thrives in the island's cool climate.
 Situated in a "rain shadow", Whidbey Island receives considerably less rain than the surrounding Puget Sound area assuring a long, dry growing season.

 Our boutique winery produces a limited number of cases per year that are only available at our winery and select restaurants in the local area.
 We offer each of our guests an inviting tasting atmosphere where they can enjoy our wines, surrounded by the natural beauty of our vineyards and farm.